Fortex365/DiscordBot/barmaid/README.md

 screen -r
 ```

+###### Please note that the audio part of bot might not work with some FFmpeg versions when running python 3.8+, to solve this issue, just run the application with python version 3.8 (3.8.10 to be precise, its insalled by default on Ubuntu Server 22.04 LTS) directly.

-# Use bot with prefix `..` or via slash commands
+# Use bot with prefix `.` or via slash commands
 :heavy_exclamation_mark::heavy_exclamation_mark::heavy_exclamation_mark:It's suggested to use in-app slash commands.:heavy_exclamation_mark::heavy_exclamation_mark::heavy_exclamation_mark:

 Example:
 ```
-..ping
+.ping
 >>> Pong!
 Latency is 1ms.
 ```
 or